New England Ratepayers Association

 It appears NERA never filed anything with FERC before RLDF was formed in 2018, based on an online search of FERC’s docket system.

-The Concord address listed for RLDF is also the address for Prospect Hill Strategies, a lobbying firm that’s represented BAE Systems and gun maker Sig Sauer, two companies that have figured into NERA and Governor Sununu’s attacks on net metering.
+The Concord address RLDF originally listed with the New Hampshire Secretary of State in 2018 is now the address for Prospect Hill Strategies, a lobbying firm that’s represented BAE Systems and gun maker Sig Sauer, two companies that have figured into NERA and Governor Sununu’s attacks on net metering.
 Marc Brown was listed as the RLDF’s registered agent, also located at the same address.

 Michael Sununu has represented NERA before the NH PUC on net metering.
 He’s also been the managing director of Sununu Enterprises since 1999, and NERA has employed his @sununuenterprises.com email address in communications with the NH PUC.